Chellaston: Transport

 The main road through Chellaston is Derby Road A514, which becomes Swarkestone Road at the crossroads with High Street.
 Approximately 1000 new homes have been built to the west of Chellaston, close to the route of the disused and in-filled Derby Canal.

 Formerly, the suburb had its own railway station (at the bottom of Station Road), but little trace of the site exists today.
 The station's full name was Chellaston and Swarkestone.
 The main public transport link is the bus service, which journeys either side of Chellaston as far as Derby and Swadlincote.

 Education

 There are five schools; Chellaston Infant School on School Lane, Chellaston Junior School on Maple Drive, Homefields Primary School on Parkway and Chellaston Academy (senior school and 6th form college) on Swarkestone Road.
-Chellaston Academy's catchment area includes the nearby villages of Melbourne, Aston-on-Trent, Ticknall, Barrow upon Trent and Weston-on-Trent. chellaston fields is the fifth school located near Aldi.
+Chellaston Academy's catchment area includes the nearby villages of Melbourne, Aston-on-Trent, Ticknall, Barrow upon Trent and Weston-on-Trent.
+Chellaston Fields is the fifth school,located near Aldi which is on the outskirts of the village, towards the A50 and Swarkestone.